ASSURANCE SANTÉ EXPATRIÉS

 Standard Private Room/Ward

 Hospital room with 1 bed.
-It’s the lowest rate private room available.
+It’s the lowest rate of private room available.
 Accepted costs based on URC.

 Hospital room with 3 to 8 bed.
 It’s the lowest rate room available.